 Control Gastritis with These at Home Tricks

-Although these tips can be helpful for alleviating gastritis symptoms, it is important that you see a specialist to keep this illness under control
+Although these tips can be helpful to control gastritis symptoms, it's important that you first see a specialist.
+Find out more.

-Gastritis is a condition in which the lining of the stomach becomes inflamed.
-Naturally, this triggers strong abdominal pain that comes withacid and gas.
+Gastritis is a disorder in which the stomach lining becomes inflamed, triggering a strong abdominal burning sensation, accompanied by heartburn and gas.

 The symptoms of gastritis can appear suddenly, or they can develop gradually.
 While they tend to be mild and transitory, there’s a risk of complications like bleeding in the stomach.